tasn19/scan-repro/README.md

 This repo contains a reimplementation of SCAN for a reproduction study aimed to reproduce performance results on CIFAR10 to within the range of the published results.
 Parts of the original implementation are reused.

 Setup Instructions:
-Open the SCAN_repro Colab notebook and run the sections in order.
-Connect the notebook to GPU and mount to Google drive to store datasets and file.
-The notebook imports the setup files provided here containing required functions.
-Run the steps in order.
+1. Open the SCAN_repro Colab notebook and run the sections in order.
+2. Connect the notebook to GPU.
+3. Mount to Google drive to store datasets and files.
+4. The notebook imports the setup files provided here containing required functions.
+5. Run the steps in order.
 Alternatively, if previous model weights are available, each step in the approach can be run independently.

 This SCAN reimplementation achieved classification accuracy of 87.2% on CIFAR10.